Marika Lindholm, Ph.D.mbg Contributor

-Born in Stockholm, Sweden, Marika moved to New York City with her parents when she was a young child.
-Always fascinated by civil rights, women’s rights, and global issues, Marika realized when she took a sociology class that she could blend her passion with a profession.
-This awareness led Marika to take on graduate studies at SUNY, Stony Brook, where she received her Masters and PhD in Sociology.
-Marika spent the next 13 years at Northwestern University in Evanston, Illinois, teaching classes focused on issues of inequality, diversity, and gender.
+Born in Stockholm, Sweden, Lindholm moved to New York City with her parents when she was a young child.
+Always fascinated by civil rights, women’s rights, and global issues, she realized when she took a sociology class that she could blend her passion with a profession.
+This awareness led Lindholm to take on graduate studies at SUNY, Stony Brook, where she received her master's and Ph.D. in Sociology.
+She spent the next 13 years at Northwestern University in Evanston, Illinois, teaching classes focused on issues of inequality, diversity, and gender.

 During her time at Northwestern, Lindholm became a Solo Mom.
 Newly divorced with two young children, she was inspired to build a digital resource that could help women raising kids on their own.
 Spurred by this new challenge she used her skill set as a sociologist, researching, conducting focus groups, and talking to Solo Moms to gain insight into their lives.
 The results of her inquiry made clear that women parenting alone wanted and needed support, community, and resources, eventually leading to the creation of ESME.